by Louis Bofferding

 Pair of American chairs, 1930s.
 Mahogany, brass, leather studded with nail heads.
 H: 38 ½“ W: 21 ½” $15,000

-In the 1930s, gossip columnists christened the sophisticates who frequented swank restaurants and nightclubs, and lent their presence to opening nights, “Café Society.”
-When it came to furnishing, they favored streamlined takes on classic styles over hard-edged modernism and genuine antiques.
-This pair of over-scaled chairs were said to have been designed by Chicago architect Sam Marx, but they were probably made by William Quigley, whose workshop and showroom [below left], supplied much of Marx’s furniture.
-The sweeping lines of back and seat, the white leather upholstery, and the fluted mahogany legs, are a sleek riff on the George III style.
-And the brass-rope handles, which allow the chairs to be dragged hither and yon, must have come in handy at the cocktail hour on the servants’ night off.
+In the 1930s gossip columnists christened the sophisticates who frequented swank restaurants and nightclubs, and lent their presence to opening nights, “Café Society.”
+When it came to furnishing they favored streamlined classic styles over genuine antiques, and hard-edged modernism.
+This pair of over-scaled chairs were said to have been designed by Chicago architect and interior designer Sam Marx, but they were probably made by William Quigley, whose workshop and showroom [below left] supplied Marx with furniture.
+The sweeping lines of the back and seat, the white leather upholstery, and the fluted mahogany legs, are a sleek riff on the George III style.
+And those brass-rope handles, which permit the chairs to be dragged hither and yon, would have come in handy at the cocktail hour on the servant’s night off.

 Hispanic jug.
 Coper-luster-glazed earthenware.
 Height 10 ½“ $3,000

 The origin of this jug, with its sculptural form and copper-luster glaze, is a mystery to us.
 Its form is typical of Renaissance and Baroque metalwork [below left], as the copper glaze is of Hispano-Moresque ceramics made in Spain [below right].
-But it might also have been made in Latin or South America by an artisan inspired by those wares — or, for that matter, in Spain, or the Hispanic New World, around 1900 when vernacular traditions were revived.
-In any case, the monumental form and gutsy decoration endow our jug with a boldness that bears witness to the mastery of an unsung craftsman.
+But it might have been made in Latin or South America by an artisan inspired by those wares — or, for that matter, in Spain or the Hispanic New World around 1900, when vernacular traditions were revived.
+In any case, the monumental form and gutsy decoration endow our jug with a boldness that bears witness to an unknown craftsman’s mastery.

 SIGNED BY STEUBEN

-In 1933 Arthur Houghton Jr., scion of the family that owned Corning Glass, took charge of an underperforming subsidiary, Steuben.
+In 1933 Arthur Houghton Jr., scion of the family that owned Corning Glass, took charge of their underperforming subsidiary Steuben Glass.
 In short order he pink-slipped the founder, had the unsalable inventory of saccharine-colored, Victorian-looking wares smashed to bits, and hired the young sculptor Sidney Waugh to revamp the product line.
 Thus began Steuben’s golden age.
 Just then, Corning had developed a highly refractive glass for optical purposes.
-Its translucent beauty prompted Houghton to requisition the formula for the production of luxury goods.
+Its translucent beauty prompted Houghton to requisition the formula for the production of Steuben’s luxury goods.
 The form of this urn, derived from ancient Greek mixing bowls, or kraters [below left], was an early smash hit.
 It was produced in different sizes, of which this is the largest and rarest.
-In 1934, Vogue had Edward Steichen photograph one of the urns [below right], cradled in fashionable hands, at the firm’s Fifth Avenue showroom.
+In 1934 Edward Steichen photographed one for Vogue [below right], cradled in fashionable hands, at the firm’s Fifth Avenue showroom.